ZHCSOFT/loliCrawler/README.md

 v1.2 single thread version
 -------
-We are preparing a 2.0 version with multi-thread technology for boosting the crawler process
+We are preparing 2.0 version with multi-thread technology for boosting the crawler process

 Libraries
 -------